 When you want to make some noise and let your presence be known to the enemy, you bring out your Frost Wyrms.
 These fearsome foes provide a powerful area of effect attack against your opponents, slowing them down and letting your ground enemies do some damage against them.
-There are several negatives with the unit, such as how slow they are to move around the map and how long it can take to build them.
+However, the unit has several negatives, such as how slow they are to move around the map and how long it can take to build them.

-While powerful, you want to surprise the enemy with them, so they don’t have time to counter.
-You can counter a Frost Wyrm by building up enough quick air units because a Frost Wyrm cannot use their area of effect attack against other flying units.
+While powerful, you want to surprise the enemy with them so they don’t have time to counter.
+For example, you can vary a Frost Wyrm by building up enough quick air units because a Frost Wyrm cannot use its area of effect attack against other flying units.

-Your support Necromancers are going to cause terror on the battlefield while they summon weak skeleton units from the ground.
-These units are what you want to keep in the back and protected by stronger units, and if you do this, you can have your Necromancer enforce your units by using their Unholy Frenzy ability.
-It increases the attack of a unit by 75 percent, and if you want to stop an opponent from escaping, you can have them cast Cripple to reduce their movement, attack speed, and their damage.
+Your support Necromancers will cause terror on the battlefield while they summon weak skeleton units from the ground.
+These units are what you want to keep in the back and protected by more robust units, and if you do this, you can have your Necromancer enforce your teams by using their Unholy Frenzy ability.
+It increases a unit’s attack by 75%, and if you want to stop an opponent from escaping, you can have them cast Cripple to reduce their movement, attack speed, and damage.

-If you don’t keep your Necromancers in the back, they will have a bad time.
-It’s essential to keep your troop formation in mind while using them.
+If you don’t keep your Necromancers in the back, they will have a wrong time.
+Therefore, keeping your troop formation in mind while using them is essential.

-When you need to keep your allies above ground rather than having them return to it, the Obsidian Statue is your main unit.
-Much like the Necromancer, you want to keep it in the back while it casts the Essence of Blight to heal your stronger units in the front.
-It also can cast Spirit Touch, which restores mana to your magical units, which are consistently casting spells during a fight.
+When you need to keep your allies above ground rather than having them return to it, the Obsidian Statue is your central unit.
+Much like the Necromancer, you want to keep it in the back while it casts the Essence of Blight to heal your more robust divisions in the front.
+It also can cast Spirit Touch, which restores mana to your magical units, consistently casting spells during a fight.
 They’re an excellent support unit to have in any Undead army.